Bankruptcy and my mortgage

 If you want to stay in your home, the official receiver will usually allow someone else to pay them an amount equivalent to your equity.
 If a friend or family member can pay the official receiver, you may be able to stay in your home.

-If there’s still no equity after 2 years and 3 months, the official receiver will usually let you keep your home.
+If there’s still no equity at this point, the official receiver will usually let you keep your home.

-If your home is sold, you’ll normally be given up to 12 months to find a rented property and move.
+If your home is sold, you’ll usually be given a year to find a rented property and move.

-If you give up your home after bankruptcy and there’s negative equity, this debt would be included in your bankruptcy.
+If you give up your home after bankruptcy and there’s negative equity, this debt will be included in your bankruptcy.
 You won’t have to pay it back.